Randy Newman

-Newman has received twenty-two Academy Award nominations in the Best Original Score and Best Original Song categories and has won twice in the latter category, contributing to the Newmans being the most nominated Academy Award extended family, with a collective 92 nominations in various music categories.
-He has also won three Emmys, seven Grammy Awards and the Governor's Award from the Recording Academy.
-In 2007, he was recognized by the Walt Disney Company as a Disney Legend.
+Newman has received numerous accolades over his career including two Academy Awards, three Emmys, seven Grammy Awards as well as nominations for a BAFTA Award and seven Golden Globe Awards.

+He was honored with Recording Academy's Governors Award and was made a Disney Legend in 2017.
 He was inducted into the Songwriters Hall of Fame in 2002 and to the Rock and Roll Hall of Fame in 2013.

 Early life and education

-Newman was born to a Jewish family on November 28, 1943, his father's 30th birthday, in Los Angeles.
+Newman was born to a Jewish family on November 28, 1943, his father's 30th birthday, in Los Angeles, California.
 He is the son of Adele "Dixie" (née Fuchs/Fox; August 30, 1916 – October 4, 1988), a secretary, and Irving George Newman (November 28, 1913 – February 1, 1990), an internist.
-He lived in New Orleans, Louisiana, as a small child and spent summers there until he was 11 years old, when his family returned to Los Angeles.
-The paternal side of his family includes grandparents Luba (née Koskoff) (July 21, 1883 – March 3, 1954) and Michael Newman (Nemorofsky) (1874–1948), and three uncles who were Hollywood film-score composers: Alfred Newman, Lionel Newman and Emil Newman.
-Newman's cousins, Thomas, Maria, David and Joey, are also composers for motion pictures.
+He lived in New Orleans, Louisiana, as a young child and spent summers there until he was 11 years old, when his family returned to Los Angeles.
+The paternal side of his family includes grandparents Luba (née Koskoff) (July 21, 1883 – March 3, 1954) and Michael Newman (Nemorofsky) (1874–1948), and 3 uncles who were Hollywood film-score composers: Alfred Newman, Lionel Newman, and Emil Newman.
+Newman's cousins, Thomas, Maria, David, and Joey, are also composers for motion pictures.
 He graduated from University High School in Los Angeles.
 He studied music at the University of California, Los Angeles, but dropped out one semester shy of a B.A.
 In June 2021, he finally completed his degree at UCLA.

-Newman's parents were non-observant Jews.
-Newman is an atheist.
+Newman's parents were non-observant Jews: Newman himself is an atheist.
 He has said that religion or any sense of religious identity was completely absent in his childhood.
 To illustrate this, he has often recounted in interviews an antisemitic incident that occurred when he was young: he was invited by a classmate to be her date to a cotillion at her Los Angeles country club, the Riviera Country Club.
 He accepted the invitation but was subsequently disinvited by the girl's father, who told Newman that his daughter should never have invited him because Jews were not allowed at the club.
 Newman hung up the phone, then went to ask his own father what a "Jew" was.